Our FAQs should answer all of your questions! But if you still are not sure, you can contact us as firstname.lastname@example.org.

-Does your organization require transcripts from my high school/university/college?
+Does the Association require transcripts from my high school/university/college?

-Yes, we require your completed application form, a verification that you are enrolled your tribe, a 2-3 page essay on one of the topics provided by the scholarship application, and a transcript.
+Yes, a completed application form, verification of Tribal enrollment, the application essays, and a transcript is required.
 The transcript does not need to be an official transcript.

 How do I know if my application has been received?